Select Women & Children's Service

 - Enter through the Emergency Department entrance off Highway # 211.

-- Check in at the Emergency Department Reception Desk and present your Pre-Registration card (blue card).
+- Check in at the Emergency Department Reception Desk and present your Pre-Registration card (blue card) if you have it.

 - If you are in active labor, stop at the Emergency Department Reception Desk for an escort to Labor and Delivery Unit on the second floor.
-(You will need your blue pre-registration card.)
+(If you have your blue registration card, you should present it.)

 - You may park your car in the Emergency Department visitor’s lot.
 If you are admitted to the hospital, your car will need to be moved to the main visitor’s parking lot.